eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 Weak Deflation.
 If $$\alpha_{const}\in(-rf-\jmath,0]$$ then an interior market equilibrium $$s^\star$$ requires high slashing, as we argued before based on Churn.
-All other things being equal, it is also less stable; in the region where partial derivatiives might play a role, but probably okay.
-Assuming low slashing continues, as validators must pay the cost themselves so are incentivized to minimize it, then $x^\star>1$ and runaway staking is inevitable if the fixed point is stable: the numerator is larger than the denominator.
+All other things being equal, it is also less stable.
+Assuming low slashing continues, as validators must pay the cost themselves so are incentivized to minimize it, then
+$x^\star>1$ and runaway staking is inevitable if the fixed point is
+stable: the numerator is larger than the denominator.
+If unstable,
-If unstable, $s$ is pushed toward zero, and becomes unpredictable.
+$s$ is pushed toward zero, and in practice becomes unpredictable by our model: externalities intervene to do... something.

 Strong deflation.
 Consider now $$\alpha<-rf-\jmath$$.
 This could happen for instance if the issuance curve were reduced particularly